 If you would like to do a project in my group (for example a masters exam project) please contact me directly by email.
-I am looking for people who are interested in problem solving, and in basic science (we are NOT a clinical microbiology lab), and bacterial genetics, with very good academic qualifications.
-Contact: firstname.lastname@example.org
+I am looking for people with good academic qualifications, interested in problem solving, basic science and bacterial genetics.
+Note: we are not a clinical microbiology lab.
+Contact: email@example.com

 Our main research interests are in bacterial genetics and evolution, including the evolution of antibiotic resistance, the development of novel Gram-negative antibiotics.
 In studying the evolution of antibiotic resistance, an in-depth understanding of the selection processes and evolutionary principles behind fitness/resistance trade-offs is required for developing methodologies capable of suppressing the growth or spread of resistant bacteria.
 In this context discovering new drugs or drug targets is very important.

-We are studying the evolution of resistance to antimicrobial drugs, with a particular focus on the fluoroquinolones.
+We study the evolution of resistance to antimicrobial drugs, with a particular focus on the fluoroquinolones.
 Questions include how resistance development impacts on bacterial fitness and how bacteria respond by compensatory evolution.
-The step-wise nature of antibiotic resistance evolution, and the co-evolution of resistance to multiple antibiotics are being studied.

-If you would like to make a project in my group you should be interested in problem solving (we are NOT a clinical microbiology lab), and it is an advantage to be bright and smart.
-An engineering background would be good, also being comfortable with numbers, modelling, computers and data analysis.
-You should have a good academic CV, be interested in basic science, and be prepared to work seriously and hard.
+If you would like to make a project in my group you should have a good academic record and be interested in logical reasoning and problem solving.
+Being comfortable with numbers, modelling, computers and data analysis are all advantageous.
+You should also be prepared to work seriously and hard.

 Contact me by email with your CV: firstname.lastname@example.org

-My publication list can be found on Google Scholar (more up to date than DIVA, and actually contains most of my publications):
+My publication list is on Google Scholar (this is usually more up to date than DIVA):

 Please contact the directory administrator for the organization (department or similar) to correct possible errors in the information.